lacson1/handiGhanav2/frontend/src/data/README.md

 # Mock Data for Testing

-This directory contains mock data for testing the HandyGhana application.
+This directory contains mock data for testing the Handighana application.

 ## Mock Users